yazhou2019/BNTR/README.md

 ```

 # Example 1: for a 32-by-32 input
 The following is a simple example for the 32-by-32 input.
-It only takes several seconds.
+It takes about 20 seconds.

 ```markdown
 library(BNTR)